TheRealPear/CyberPatriot-Scripts/README.md

 # CyberPatriot Scripts
-Semi-automatic security hardening script for Windows and Linux.
+Semi-automatic security hardening script for Windows.
-Used for the ***REMOVED*** CyberPatriot team, 2019-2020.
+Used for my high school CyberPatriot team in the 2019-2021 academic years while COVID-19 happened.

 ## Windows
 This comes with two seperate Batch file. `CyberPatriot.bat` includes an interactive menu and several controls. `simplified.bat` is meant to be lightweight, easy to write down on paper, includes crucial commands, and no menu as it's automatc.